airavata-courses/scapsulators/README.md

- Check port number of keycloak and vault service, and add hostname
+ Check port number of keycloak and vault service, and add hostname, my port was 30079

 Changes to be made,